-HEC Global Learning Centre is part of the EU-funded Start the Change project.
-In collaboration with partners from Croatia, Slovenia and Italy, we will be working with teachers and school students to develop an active citizenship model that enables young people to take informed action to enable safer communities.
+HEC is part of the EU-funded Start the Change project.
+In collaboration with partners from Croatia, Slovenia and Italy, we worked with teachers and school students to develop an active citizenship model that enables young people to take informed action to enable safer communities.

-We will support these young people to grow into critical thinkers with an awareness of global issues, developing their capacity to make informed decisions and take positive action.
+We supported these young people to grow into critical thinkers with an awareness of global issues, developing their capacity to make informed decisions and take positive action.

 Why is Start The Change important?